gustawlippa/QFA/README.md

 ## Citation

-If you have used our library and and would like to cite its usage, we please use the following BibTeX entry.
+If you have used our library and and would like to cite its usage, please use the following BibTeX entry.
 Thanks!

 ```
 @article{lippa2020simulations,